10 – The Right Stuff

 # 8 – Johnny And Mary

-In the number eight spot on our top 10 Bryan Ferry songs list we turn to Bryan Ferry’s legendary cover version of Robert Palmer’s great song “Johnny and Mary,” which was originally released in 1980.
+In the number eight spot on our top 10 Bryan Ferry songs list, we turn to Bryan Ferry’s legendary cover version of Robert Palmer’s great song “Johnny and Mary,” which was initially released in 1980.
 This is a radically different interpretation of the song.
 It was done in collaboration with producer Todd Terje.
 The recording was released in 2014 on the Todd Terje album entitled It’s About Time.

 # 7 – Will You Love Me Tomorrow

 Written by Gerry Goffin and Carole King, the song “Will You Love Me Tomorrow” was originally recorded by The Shirelles.
 Featured on Bryan Ferry’s eighth album Taxi, this recording is an absolutely mesmerizing rendition of a classic musical gem.
-Syncing his emotions to the song’s lyrics, you can almost feel the pain in his vocals which spills nothing but love and hurt emotions.
+Syncing his emotions to the song’s lyrics, you can almost feel the pain in his vocals, which spills nothing but love and hurt feelings.
 While many artists have done covers of this song, Bryan Ferry’s recording remains one of the best.

 # 6 – I Put a Spell on You